 In order to cope with the rapid development in finance technology, to assist the transformation of employees in insurance industry and to protect the employees' rights, the Company has acted in accordance with the Order No. Financial- Supervisory-Securites-Corporate-10502066461 issue by the FSC on 13 July 2016 that companies shall set aside special capital reserve between the ranges from 0.5% to 1% of after-tax earnings while distributing earnings from 2016 to 2018.
 The Company set aside special capital reserve \$47,342 thousand based on 0.5% of 2016 after-tax earnings.
-The abovementioned amounts were resolved in the shareholders' meeting in 2017.
 The Company set aside special capital reserve \$45,420 thousand based on 0.5% of 2017 after-tax earnings and reversed special capital reserve \$30,622 thousand based on actual payment of related expense.
-The abovementioned amounts are expected to be resolved in the shareholders' meeting in 2018.
+The abovementioned amounts were resolved in the shareholders' meeting in 2017 and 2018.